hutchisonlab/hutchisonlab.github.io/_pages/people.md

     title: "Keren Lee"
     excerpt: "*Photovoltaic Pioneer(2022--)*<br>
     Born and raised in Memphis, TN, Keren received her B.S. in Chemistry from Rhodes College where she conducted research on solvatochromic molybdenum dyes for potential use in dye-sensitized solar cells.
 In her free time, she enjoys knitting, tending to her houseplants, and foisting plant cuttings upon friends and random passerby."
+  - image_path: /images/people/Maya.jpg
+    alt: "Maya Hayden"
+    title: "Maya Hayden"
+    excerpt: "*Piezoeletronic Potions Master(2022--)*<br>
+    Maya grew up in Bucks County, PA and received her BS from Smith College with a chemistry major, and music minor.
+At Smith she worked with Dr. Kevin Shea on synthesizing Neurolenin D analogs for use in lymphalic filariasis .
+She was drawn away from natural product synthesis into organic electronics, and hasn't looked back since.
+In her free time she rock climbs, plays French horn in chamber ensembles, tends to her 90+ plants, and watches detective shows with her two geriatric cats."

 ---
 ---